 - Demand Response Energy Payments are Uplift.
 Energy payments to emergency and economic demand response resources are uplift.
 LMP does not cover energy payments although emergency and economic demand response can and does set LMP.
 Energy payments to emergency demand resources are paid by PJM market participants in proportion to their net purchases in the real-time market.
-Energy payments to economic demand resources are paid by real-time exports from PJM and real-time loads in each zone for which the load-weighted, average real-time LMP for the hour during which the reduction occurred is greater than or equal to the net benefits test price for that month. - Demand Response Market Concentration.
-The ownership of economic load response resources was highly concentrated in 2022 and 2023.
-The HHI for economic resource reductions increased by 1268 points from 7961 in 2022 to 9229 in 2023.
+Energy payments to economic demand resources are paid by real-time exports from PJM and real-time loads in each zone for which the load-weighted, average real-time LMP for the hour during which the reduction occurred is greater than or equal to the net benefits test price for that month.4 - Demand Response Market Concentration.
+The ownership of economic load response resources was highly concentrated in 2023 and the first three months of 2024.
+The HHI for economic resource reductions decreased by 166 points from 9455 in the first three months of 2023 to 9289 in the first three months of 2024.
 The ownership of emergency load response resources is highly concentrated.
 The HHI for emergency load response committed MW was 2051 for the 2022/2023 Delivery Year.
 In the 2022/2023 Delivery Year, the four largest CSPs owned 82.8 percent of all committed demand response UCAP MW.
 The HHI for emergency demand response committed MW is 2295 for the 2023/2024 Delivery Year.
 In the 2023/2024 Delivery Year, the four largest CSPs own 85.6 percent of all committed demand response UCAP MW. - Limited Locational Dispatch of Demand Resources.
 With full implementation of the Capacity Performance rules in the capacity market in the 2020/2021 Delivery Year, PJM should be able to individually dispatch any capacity performance resource, including demand resources.
-But PJM cannot dispatch demand resources by node with the current rules because demand resources are not registered to a node.
-Aggregation rules allow a demand resource that incorporates many small End Use Customers to span an entire zone, which is inconsistent with nodal dispatch.
+But PJM cannot dispatch demand resources by node with the current rules because million in the first three months of 2024.3 Demand response revenue in the synchronized reserve market increased by \$2.4 million, 858.9 percent, from \$0.3 million in the first three months of 2023 to \$2.6 million in the first three months of 2024.
+Demand response revenue in the regulation market increased by \$2.2 million, 238.4 percent, from \$0.9 million in the first three months of 2023 to \$3.2 million in the first three months of 2024.

-Emergency demand response refers to both emergency and pre-emergency demand response.
+1 Emergency demand response refers to both emergency and pre-emergency demand response.
 With the implementation of the Capacity Performance design, and prior to the July 30, 2023 FERC approved revisions to PJM's Tariff to eliminate the dispatch of demand response as a trigger for calling an emergency and for defining a Performance Assessment Interval (PAI), there is no functional difference between the emergency and pre-emergency demand response resource.

-The total credits and MWh numbers for demand resources were downloaded as of January 8, and may change as a result of continued PJM billing updates.
+2 The total credits and MWh numbers for demand resources were downloaded as of April 12, 2024, and may change as a result of continued PJM billing updates.

-Economic credits are synonymous with revenue received for reductions under the economic load response program.
+3 Economic credits are synonymous with revenue received for reductions under the economic load response program

-4 &quot;PJM Manual 28: Operating Agreement Accounting," § 11.2.2, Rev. 95 (December 14, 2023).
+^{4 &}quot;PJM Manual 28: Operating Agreement Accounting," § 11.2.2, Rev. 95 (Dec.
+14, 2023).